From Dual Unitarity to Generic Quantum Operator Spreading

 While the existence of a local conserved quantity implies the existence of further leading eigenvectors, the set of maximally chaotic gates is dense in the set of dual-unitary gates~\cite{bertini2020operator}.
 We call the subspace spanned by this generic set of vectors the \emph{maximally chaotic subspace} (MCS).
 Its construction and properties are elaborated in the supplemental material~\cite{SuppMat}.

-For circuits composed of maximally chaotic gates the following holds~\cite{claeys2020maximum}: After an initial transient regime, the OTOC for $(t-x)\in2\mathbb{Z}$ is completely independent of the local operators $\sigma_{\alpha,\beta}$ and is only nonvanishing on the light cone edge, $|x|=t$, where it takes the universal value $-1/(q^2-1)$, resulting in a maximal butterfly velocity $v_B=v_{LC}=1$.
+For circuits composed of maximally chaotic dual-unitary gates the following holds~\cite{claeys2020maximum}: After an initial transient regime, the OTOC for $(t-x)\in2\mathbb{Z}$ is only nonvanishing on the light cone edge, $|x|=t$, where it takes the universal value $-1/(q^2-1)$, resulting in a maximal butterfly velocity $v_B=v_{LC}=1$.
 For $(t-x)\in2\mathbb{Z}+1$ the OTOC decays exponentially inside the light cone.
-This behavior is to be contrasted with the OTOC in generic unitary dynamics, where $v_B < 1$ and the ballistic spreading is accompanied by a diffusively broadening front \cite{von2018operator,nahum2018operator}.
+This behavior is to be contrasted with the OTOC in generic unitary dynamics, where $v_B < 1$ and the ballistic spreading is accompanied by a diffusively broadening front~\cite{von2018operator,nahum2018operator}.